reliantsolutions/hiera-redis/README.md

   :host: db.example.com           # unless present, defaults to localhost
   :path: /tmp/redis.sock          # overrides port if unixsocket exists
   :soft_connection_failure: true  # bypass exception if Redis server is unavailable; default is false
-  :deserialize: :json             # when you've serialized your data; can also be set to :yaml
   :separator: /                   # unless present, defaults to :

+  :deserialize: :json             # Try to deserialize; both :yaml and :json are supported
+                                  # When :json is used and JSON::ParseError is raised, gracefully fall
+                                  # back to returning the original value.
+This is needed to work around
+                                  # JSON.parse('foo'.to_json)
 </pre>

 Install